-Michelle Obama, in DNC speech, rips Trump White House for ‘chaos' and 'lack of empathy’
+Michelle Obama, in DNC speech, rips Trump White House for 'chaos' and 'lack of empathy'

 Obama says Trump is 'the wrong president for our country'

-In prerecorded remarks, Obama stressed the “awesome power of the presidency,” while saying the job “requires clear-headed judgment, a masterly of complex and competing issues, a moral compass and an ability to listen.”
+In prerecorded remarks, Obama stressed the “awesome power of the presidency,” while saying the job “requires clear-headed judgment, a mastery of complex and competing issues, a moral compass and an ability to listen.”

 CUOMO CALLS COVID-19 'EUROPEAN VIRUS' IN TRUMP-BASHING SPEECH